 Point Park Financial Aid Verification Policy

 The U.S. Department of Education (USDE) requires that Federal Title IV applicants provide documentation to verify the accuracy of the information submitted on the Free Application for Federal Student Aid (FAFSA).
-Federal verification guidelines require that applicants are selected for verification by the Central Processing System (CPS) or by the school.
+Federal verification guidelines require that applicants be selected for verification by the Central Processing System (CPS) or by the school.
 Point Park University performs verification on all applicants selected by the CPS and any application that the university has reason to believe is incorrect or has conflicting documentation.
 Verification is required for applicants for most Federal Student Aid Programs with the exception of students receiving only an unsubsidized federal direct student loan.
-If the student is only eligible for non-need based aid at Point Park University and fails to complete the verification process, the verification requirement may be waived.
+If the student’s verification process was waived, it could be the student is only eligible for non-need based aid at Point Park University and fails to complete the verification process.

 Point Park University identifies the students selected for verification during the financial aid application process by viewing the FAFSA output document called the Institutional Student Information Record (ISIR).
 The verification activity will initially compare applicant data for accuracy and completeness and continue to resolve conflicting information.